ushtaralif/WikidataComplexQuestions/README.md

-# WikidataComplexQuestions
+# WikidataReasoningQuestions
-This is a evaluation dataset generated from Wikidata using GPT-5.
+This is a reasoning evaluation dataset generated from Wikidata using GPT-5.